ArmDeveloperEcosystem/workshop-ai-gke/README.md

 ## 1. Prepare work environment

-TODO MICHAEL: Explain this

-We will be building Llama.cpp optimized specifically for Axion CPUs.
+In order to achieve the best performance, will be building Llama.cpp optimized specifically for Axion CPUs.

 To do that, we'll first create a VM in Google Cloud on an Axion instance to use as our build environment.